Alex: (Looking out of front window)

 Mavis: (Washing up in kitchen)

 It’s Thursday – ‘er highlight of the week.
-Eight o’clock she’ll be shootin’ outside to clap for NHS.
+Eight o’clock she’ll be shoutin’ for me to go outside and clap for NHS.
 Apparently no one thinks you care if you don’t go out and clap.
-Well I can clap from me armchair thanks – and I bet I’m more sincere than those what just go out for a good gossip- with their faces made up to the nines because they’re appearin’ in public.
+Well I can clap from me armchair thanks – and I bet I’m more sincere than those what just go out for a good old gossip- with their faces made up to the nines because they’re appearin’ in public.
 It’ll take ‘er half an hour to do ‘er hair!

 I noticed ‘er next door had cut ‘er ‘air and put a colour on.
 Never mind, it’s not ‘er fault if that’s the only colour she could get.
 Our Milly says they show these You Tube videos on how to cut ‘air – I’ll have to tell ‘er.
 I offered to have a go at cuttin’ Alex’s ‘air but he won’t let me.
 I think he’s relivin’ his youth again – he’s stopped shavin’ too, designer stubble he calls it – bloody mess if you ask me.